sdcote/coyote/README.md

 ## Development Status

-This library is currently in the prototyping stage and is undergoing constant change and redesign.
+This library is currently past prototyping in initial development and well into testing.
+Documentation is being generated and the code is in use by integration teams uncovering issues for resolution and new use cases for toolkit expansion.

-No broken builds are checked-in, so what is in this repository should build and provide value. **Do Not Trust This Code Without First Checking It Yourself.**
+No broken builds are checked-in, so what is in this repository should build and provide value.
+This project is indirectly supporting integration efforts and is being tested using real world scenarios.
+As new use cases are discovered the toolkit is updated to support them.

+This code is not currently in production, but supporting development and implementation activities. **Do Not Trust This Code Without First Checking It Yourself.**

 Feel free to copy whatever you find useful and please consider contributing so others may benefit as you may have.